 Category 1 Member:

-An Operator (operating company), Owner, or Operator Representative Organisation that directly represents one or more nuclear power plants or reprocessing facilities in WANO business decisions.
+An Operator (operating company), Owner, or Operator Representative Organisation that directly represents one or more nuclear power plants or fuel reprocessing facilities in WANO business decisions.

-An Operator will typically be a Category 1 Member, but may choose to be represented in WANO business decisions by a sole or partial (joint) Owner of the facility or by an Operator Representative Organisation.
-In this case the operating company will be a Category 2 Member and the entity chosen to represent them will be the Category 1 Member.
+An Operator has a choice between category 1 and category 2 membership.
+An operator will typically be a category 1 Member.
+It may choose to be represented in WANO business decisions by a sole or partial (joint) Owner or by an Operator Representative Organisation.
+In this case the operating company will be a category 2 Member and the entity chosen to represent them will be the category 1 Member.

 Category 2 Member:

-An operating company that has chosen to be represented by another Member (e.g., an Owner or Operator Representative Organisation) in WANO business decisions.
+An Operator that has chosen to be represented by an Owner or Operator Representative Organisation in their WANO membership.

 Category 3 Member:

-A qualifying Owner or Operator Representative Organisation not directly representing an operating company, known as an affiliated member.
+A qualifying Owner of a category 1 member Operator, Affiliated Organisations and Operators/Owners of plants undergoing decommissioning.

-An owner that has not been selected to represent an operating company may apply to join WANO, but only applications by owners with a credible potential to influence nuclear safety and reliability (e.g., influence over resource decisions), nominally at least 25% ownership of a facility, will typically be admitted.
-Applicants with a lower ownership share will be considered by the WANO Governing Board on a case basis.
+For the purposes of this definition, a “qualifying owner” shall be required to have credible influence over the Operator, normally at least a 25% ownership share-holding.
+Applicants with lower a ownership share will be considered on a case-by-case basis.

-Category 3 applicants must respond to specific questions in the application form to support WANO Governing Board membership decision-making.

 Category 4 Member:

-A WANO Regional Centre (referred to as an Associate Member in the Articles of Association).
+A WANO Regional Centre (referred to as an Associate Member in the WANO Articles of Association).

 Category 5 Member:

-An Emerging Organisation during tendering, licensing, construction and commissioning phase of their first new nuclear power plant.
+An Emerging Organisation throughout the tendering, licensing, construction and commissioning phase of their first new nuclear power plant.
 Category 5 Members will transfer to either Category 1 or 2 at the time of pouring of first nuclear concrete on the nuclear island.

+Modes of Affiliation:

+The following regional modes of affiliation are permitted for WANO members: (Voting rights and eligibility at Regional and WANO Governing Board level are given in the table below.)

+Direct single affiliation: The member affiliates directly with a single regional centre.
+All of WANO’s products and services are provided through this centre.

+Dual or multiple affiliation: The member chooses to affiliate with more than one centre.
+One centre will always be the primary centre, and will take the lead in managing the relationship and providing the core service of peer reviews and the associated WANO Assessment.
+One or more other regions may be chosen as a secondary region(s), to provide support and share in delivery of the WANO products and services.
+In these instances, a multi-party agreement between the member and the multiple regions will be required to define the scope of service delivery, and financial and other resource obligations for the member for each region.

+Split affiliation: A member may choose to affiliate its units to multiple regions by splitting their fleet amongst these regions.
+In such cases each of these groupings of the split fleet is treated in the same manner as for single direct affiliated membership in terms of their affiliation with these regions.

+Collaborative affiliation: A region may include secondees at the working level and governors on their regional boards from members affiliated to other regions.
+These other regions’ members will have no units affiliated to this region.
+This provision is intended to promote diversity and cross cultural experience exchange, and thereby reinforce the global nature of WANO and its pursuit of excellence through the sharing of best practice on a global scale.